Closing a Home Sale

 You have either agreed to sell or buy a home and the buyer has paid the earnest money putting the deal into escrow.
-Now it’s time to complete the final steps!
+Closing on a house is the final step in the real estate transaction where ownership is legally transferred, documents are signed, and the buyer receives the keys to the property.
+Once the seller accepts the buyer's offer, the closing process officially begins, triggering the next steps such as choosing a title company and starting the mortgage underwriting phase.
+Now it is time to complete the final steps!
 This can be both an exciting and stressful time in getting all your affairs in order and preparing to be done with the long and arduous process of a home sale.
-Here is what you can expect at closing.
+Here is what you can expect on closing day, including signing paperwork, the potential duration of the process, and the preparations both buyers and sellers should anticipate.

 What Does "Closing" Even Mean?

 In a nutshell, closing is the final settlement of all the terms required to complete the sale of the property.
-The sales contract, usually called a real estate purchase agreement, lays out all the important terms of the sale, including what steps must be completed before closing can occur and what documents need to be exchanged to legally transfer title to the property to the buyer.
+The sales contract, usually called a real estate purchase agreement, lays out all the important terms of the sale, including what steps must be completed before closing can occur and what final documents need to be exchanged and signed to legally transfer legal ownership of the property to the buyer.

-While the property is in escrow the buyer and seller will be taking the required steps to get to closing.
-The parties will usually coordinate to obtain an appraisal of the property value and a professional inspection of the condition of the premises.
+While the property is in escrow, the buyer and home seller will be taking the required steps to get to closing.
+The parties will usually coordinate to obtain an appraisal of the property value to confirm the purchase price and a professional home inspection to evaluate the condition of the premises and identify any potential safety hazards.
 The real estate purchase agreement should clarify what things each party is responsible for paying for.
-For instance, the seller is usually required to pay for all the costs associated with obtaining a title report and preparing the deed to transfer title.
-The buyer will then pay for recording the deed, obtaining title insurance, and any costs associated with financing the property.
+For instance, the home seller is usually required to pay for all the costs associated with obtaining a title report, which includes a title search to identify any title issues such as liens or claims, and preparing the deed to transfer legal ownership.
+The buyer will then pay for recording the deed, obtaining title insurance (including lender's title insurance, which may be required by most lenders or mandated by local laws), and any costs associated with financing the property, such as the down payment.
+If there is a co-borrower, their responsibilities and role in the mortgage application and approval process should also be understood.

 Contingencies to Fulfill before Closing